Confettimaker/brainfuck/README.md

 # TODO
-## Optimize Transpilation to Python
+## Optimize Transpilation to Python (Currently the transpilation is 1:1 and is not Pythonic)
 ## Clean up the code